France's Bastille Day parade meets the Olympic torch relay in an exceptional year

 On July 14, 1789, revolutionaries stormed the Bastille fortress and prison in Paris, heralding the start of the French Revolution and the end of the monarchy.

 The Paris parade is the holiday's highlight.
-This year, it's paying tribute to those who freed France from Nazi occupation 80 years ago, with a re-enactment of the D-Day landings of June 6, 1944, and a display of emblems of the 31 countries whose troops contributed to the liberation.
+This year, it paid tribute to those who freed France from Nazi occupation 80 years ago, with a re-enactment of the D-Day landings of June 6, 1944, and a presentation by service members from the 31 countries whose troops contributed to the liberation.
 About half are African nations that were under French colonial rule during World War II.

-Some 4,000 people and 162 horses will march in the tightly choreographed show, among them units that served in NATO missions in eastern Europe, against Islamic extremists in the Sahel, protecting French territories in the South Pacific and global shipping corridors.
-They’re joined this year by three German officers from a cross-border brigade.
+Some 4,000 people and 162 horses marched in the tightly choreographed show, among them units that served in NATO missions in eastern Europe, against Islamic extremists in the Sahel, protecting French territories in the South Pacific and global shipping corridors.
+They were joined this year by three German officers from a cross-border brigade.

 The ornamental uniforms are rich in symbolism — most notably those of the French Foreign Legion sappers, with long beards, leather aprons and axes from their original role as route-clearers for advancing armies.

-Overhead, 65 aircraft will fly in formations, including a British Typhoon fighter alongside French Mirages and Rafales, rescue helicopters and aircraft used in missions from Afghanistan to Mali or international drug busts.
+Overhead, 65 aircraft flew in formations, including a British Typhoon fighter alongside French Mirages and Rafales, rescue helicopters and aircraft used in missions from Afghanistan to Mali or international drug busts.

-President Emmanuel Macron and dozens of dignitaries will preside over it all.
+President Emmanuel Macron kicked Sunday's events off with a review of the troops.

+Military bands and choirs played an important role, performing a medley of French military songs, American jazz tunes, a Scottish bagpipe ballad — and the Marseillaise.

-These are scaled-back numbers compared to previous years, because of Olympics security measures.
+The numbers are scaled back compared with previous years, because of Olympics security measures.
 Around 130,000 police are deployed around France for the holiday weekend.

-This year's Bastille Day offers Macron a moment of distraction from political turmoil he unleashed with snap elections that weakened his pro-business centrist party and his presidency.
+This year's Bastille Day offered Macron a moment of distraction from the political turmoil he unleashed with snap elections that weakened his pro-business centrist party and his presidency.

 The result left a deadlocked parliament with no one clearly in charge.
 The prime minister could leave office within days, while the left-wing alliance that won the most seats is struggling to agree on a proposed replacement.